 #5.
 You’re not giving people a reason to return

 Want to fail as a blogger?
 Make sure your visitors don’t return.
 Your blog is a digital piece of real estate that you own.
 Want to succeed as a blogger?
 Make it attractive.
 Make it homely.
 Make it the go to place for people in your niche.

-Glen Long of Smart Blogger gives the following 11 reasons why people bounce from your blog and never return:
+Glen Long former Editor in chief of Smart Blogger gives the following 11 reasons why people bounce from your blog and never return:

 - Your Headline’s Writing Checks Your Post Can’t Cash.
 In other words, your headlines suck!

 - You’re Over Eager (and It’s Embarrassing).
 You ask too much of your visitors too soon!

 - You’re Convinced Your Content is Worth Waiting For.
 Your blog is too slow!
 Make it faster!